Scope and Definitions - 1.1

 Regulation (EU) No 536/2014, Article 2.

-Not Important DeviationIkke-vesentlig avvikNIDA protocol deviation with anticipated low impact on the study subjects rights, safety and/or well-being, or data integrity.
+Not Important DeviationIkke-vesentlig avvikNIDA protocol deviation with anticipated low impact on the study participants' rights, safety and/or well-being, or data integrity.

 Patient reported outcomePasientrapporterte utfallPROsResults/events reported through questionnaires or other means to assess health and quality of life